The stories that don't make the headlines.

 Seriously, just $11 can help an inmate have a better night’s rest.
 (As mentioned previously, the jail purchases the pillows directly through their commissary provider, so commissary is able to purchase pillows at a discounted rate.

-As a supporter of Pillows for Prisoners, you also can serve as an advocate for the plight of female inmates.
-The gift of the pillow, the investment in the incarcerated gives you insight into their situation that the average person just doesn't know.
+As a supporter of Pillows for Prisoners, you also can serve as an advocate for the plight of women who have been incarcerated.
+The gift of the pillow, the investment in this marginalized population, gives you insight into their situation that the average person just doesn't know.

 Because in addition to the sobering statistics we mentioned above, the UCD’s Report also shed light on the horrible reality of rape and sexual assault associated with female inmates: